Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Methodology

 The general formulation of the proposed FDTO framework is shown in Fig.~\ref{fig:paradigms}.
 Built on body-fitted structured grids, FDTO casts each time-marching update as a discrete optimization problem, leading to improved conditioning and enhanced numerical stability.

-\textit{Body-fitted structured grid and node-wise representation:} The physical domain is discretized with a body-fitted structured grid a body-fitted structured grid that conforms to the boundary geometry.
-At each grid node, we store node-wise quantities, including the flow state $\phi=(\bm{u},p)$, precomputed geometric metrics (e.g., $\xi_x,\xi_y,\eta_x,\eta_y,J^{-1}$), and PDE-related parameters.
+\textit{Body-fitted structured grid and node-wise representation:} The physical domain is discretized with a body-fitted structured grid that conforms to the boundary geometry.
+Node-wise quantities are stored at each grid node, including the flow state $\phi=(\bm{u},p)$, precomputed geometric metrics (e.g., $\xi_x,\xi_y,\eta_x,\eta_y,J^{-1}$), and PDE-related parameters.
 This node-wise representation retains the locality and stencil structure of classical finite-difference schemes, thereby providing a natural basis for discrete optimization over the flow variables.

-\textit{Curvilinear coordinate transformation:} In two dimensions, we consider a coordinate mapping from the physical space $(x,y)$ to the computational space $(\xi,\eta)$:
+\textit{Curvilinear coordinate transformation:} In two dimensions, a coordinate mapping is introduced from the physical space $(x,y)$ to the computational space $(\xi,\eta)$:

 Fig.~\ref{fig:coord_transform} illustrates a coordinate mapping from the physical domain to the computational domain, where a body-fitted curvilinear grid in the physical space is mapped onto a uniform grid in the computational space.
 Curves in the same color denote corresponding grid lines (or boundary curves) in the two coordinate systems.
 Throughout, subscripts denote partial derivatives, for example, $q_x=\partial q/\partial x$.